Atom (system on a chip): New power states on Cloverview

 Z2760 Cloverview has introduced two new power states: S0i1 and S0i3.
 The S0i1 state is intended to be used when the display is on but the user does not actively interact with the device; it consumes power in mW range, and can be entered/left in microseconds.
 The S0i3 state is intended to be used when the device display is off; it consumes power in microwatt range, and can be entered/left in milliseconds.
 As a result, Intel claims longer standby battery life (up to three weeks for a typical tablet).

 Roadmap

-In May 2011, Intel announced an accelerated roadmap for Atom SoC.
-The 22 nm Silvermont microarchitecture was scheduled for 2013 release, and release of the 14 nm Airmont microarchitecture was scheduled for 2014.

-It has been reported that Silvermont-based Atom SoCs will be codenamed Tangier (Merrifield smartphones), Valleyview (Bay Trail tablets), will be available in single-, dual- and quad-core versions, and Valleyview will include Intel's 7th generation GPU, allowing for 4–7× improvement over existing Atom GPUs.

-Other upcoming Silvermont-based Atom SoCs include Rangeley and Avoton (part of Edisonville platform).

 Airmont-based Atom platforms will be codenamed Moorefield (smartphones) and Cherry Trail (tablets) using the Anniedale and Cherryview SoCs.

-Goldmont-based Atom platforms were to be codenamed Morganfield (smartphones) and Willow Trail (tablets) using the Broxton SoC.
-The Willow Trail SoC platform was cancelled in April 2016, as Broxton is limited to IoT devices.
+In May 2011, Intel announced an accelerated roadmap for Atom System-on-Chip (SoC) products, introducing the 22 nm Silvermont microarchitecture in 2013.